Alan Barr > Brodies LLP > Edinburgh, Scotland > Lawyer Profile

 - Corporate tax - Scotland > Corporate and commercial

-- Leading individuals - Scotland > Corporate and commercial > Corporate tax
+- Hall of Fame - Scotland > Corporate and commercial > Corporate tax

 - Leading individuals - Scotland > Private client > Personal tax, trusts and executries